WizeEveryWhere/OpenWize/docs/getting_started/requirement.rst

      - This is the versions packaged with the cross-toolchain.

-Note that `Git`_, `Cmake`_ and `Make`_ are usually already installed on basic Linux distribution, so there is nothing more to do.
+Note that `Git`_, `Cmake`_ and `Make`_ are usually already installed on basic Linux Distribution, so there is nothing more to do.

 .. *****************************************************************************
 .. references